Code-Institute-Submissions/place-in-time/README.md

 ## Demo

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 As a tourist, I would like to learn more about the backstory of my current location and other locations nearby.
 In doing so, I can place myself in old stories which bridge the gap between past and present and improve my sense of cultural enrichment.

 As a native, I would like to gain knowledge on the historical significance of buildings and places in my surroundings, both familiar and unfamiliar.
-In doing so, I can develop a deeper understanding of how my native traditions and surroundings were shaped over time.
+In doing so, I can develop a deeper understanding of how the native traditions and surroundings were shaped over time.

 ### Strategy
 The design is intentionally simple and uncluttered, where the information takes a position of primary importance,